Smart Timing Synchronization for Small Data Transmission: TA Prediction

 We categorize the UE fallback on to legacy methods into the following two types: \begin{enumerate} \item Proactive fallback: In case of proactive fallback, the UE falls back to a legacy channel access procedure based on determining that the TA held by the UE is inaccurate.
-With the use of \itapx, the UE proactively falls back when the \itapx~indicates $\hat{\tau}_{\text{q},i} = \infty$. \item Reactive fallback: The UE falls back in a reactive manner when the UE uses an invalid TA, which leads to an unsuccessful PUR transmission.
-Upon learning of such an unsuccessful transmission (e.g., either by the BS indicating a failed detection or by the UE conducting repeated unsuccessful PUR transmission attempts), the UE falls back to legacy methods for channel access. \end{enumerate} We denote the proactive and reactive fallback rates for \itapx~and \itaps~as $p_{\text{f,pro},\itapx}$, $p_{\text{f,re},\itapx}$, $p_{\text{f,pro},\itaps}$, and $p_{\text{f,re},\itaps}$, respectively.
+With the use of \itapx, the UE proactively falls back when the \itapx~indicates $\hat{\tau}_{\text{q},i} = \infty$. \item Reactive fallback: The UE falls back in a reactive manner when the UE uses an invalid TA, which leads to an unsuccessful CG-SDT.
+Upon learning of such an unsuccessful transmission (e.g., either by the base station indicating a failed detection or by the UE conducting repeated unsuccessful CG-SDT attempts), the UE falls back to legacy methods for channel access. \end{enumerate} We denote the proactive and reactive fallback rates for \itapx~and \itaps~as $p_{\text{f,pro},\itapx}$, $p_{\text{f,re},\itapx}$, $p_{\text{f,pro},\itaps}$, and $p_{\text{f,re},\itaps}$, respectively.
 We then define the overall fallback rates for the \itapx~and \itaps~methods as

 respectively.